ebenezer-org/.github/profile/README.md

 ## Ebenezer App 📖🙏🏽
 Ebenezer is an app designed to help every Christian live a life closer to God.
 Just as Samuel remembered how God helped him and the Israelites and said: "Thus far the LORD has helped us."
 (1 Samuel 7:12b), this app aims to help everyone always remember how God has been guiding us daily.

-This project is developed by two people: [RaphaelGLv](https://github.com/RaphaelGLv) (developer) and [eliasjay](https://github.com/eliasjay) (tech lead).
+This project is developed by me, [RaphaelGLv](https://github.com/RaphaelGLv), as the main developer, under the mentorship of [eliasjay](https://github.com/eliasjay), who shares his experience and guides me in applying best development practices throughout this project.
 It is my way of bringing an idea I believe to be God's will into reality while learning under J. Elias' guidance.
 Because of this, I would be honored to receive suggestions and issue reports to help improve the app and continue learning.
 Feel free to contribute!

 God bless you, and enjoy! 🙌<br>
 *~Raphael Leiva*